 The Canada Student Financial Assistance Program expects students to contribute a minimum of \$1,500 up to a maximum of \$3,000 towards their post-secondary education each year.
-The exact amount is based on family income (Line 15000 or 2022 income tax form or Expected Reduced Yearly Income) and family size.
+The exact amount is based on family income (Line 15000 or 2023 income tax form or Expected Total Income for 2024) and family size.